 - Abuse resistance.
 The Microtex cart battery flooded design combined with the low antimony content of the positive spine enables the cart battery to recover from very low voltage discharges which would kill most other designs.

 - The recharge time available for cart batteries used for camping is highly variable as most normal people do not generally plan their holidays around the requirements of their cart battery.
 Again, the use of maximum capacity is recommended as it will give the lowest recharge times with the maximum energy absorption.
-The Microtex tubular cart battery gives the best energy density and therefore capacity for size of any lead acid technology.
+The Microtex tubular cart battery gives the best energy density and therefore the capacity for the size of any lead-acid battery technology.

 Main features of the Microtex Golf Cart Battery - Fig 3